shamystic/sfpd_analysis/README.md

 # SFPD Emergency Dispatch Analysis Website

 The SFPD Dispatch dataset contains emergency dispatch information for 10,000 emergency calls from January 2018.
-This site highlights some findings i found interesting from this dataset.
+This site highlights some findings I found interesting from this dataset.
 Full data analysis code can be found in the Jupyter Notebooks above.
 [View live site here!](https://shamystic.github.io/sfpd_analysis/)

 This website and all analysis code was done in March 2018 as part of the Capital One MindSumo computer science challenge found [here.](https://www.mindsumo.com/contests/sfpd-dispatch)